-Our Board has established a written manual (the "Board Manual") outlining, among other things, the key guidelines governing the Board's operation, as well as providing written mandates, or terms of reference, for the Board and its committees, individual directors, Chairman of the Board and Chief Executive Officer.
+Our Board has established a written manual (the "Board Manual") outlining, among other things, the key guidelines governing the Board's operation, as well as providing written mandates, or terms of reference, for the Board and its committees, individual directors, Chairman of the Board, Chairman of each committee of the Board and Chief Executive Officer.
 The Board Manual acts as a resource and guide for directors by documenting board processes as such evolve over time and acts as a foundational guide when questions or areas of confusion arise.
 The Board Manual includes Mullen Group's history and structure, the role of the Board, the role of its committees and individual directors, including, the expectation that directors will be able to commit a reasonable amount of time and resources to carrying out their duties.
-The Board Manual is posted on the board portal for the directors' ease of reference.
+The Board Manual is posted on our board portal for the directors' ease of reference.